-The requirement states the limits for emissions of TVOC (Total Volatile Organic Compounds), SVOC (Semi Volatile Organic Compounds), formaldehyde and carcinogenic VOC (in line with the EU taxonomy requirements) for different materials used in floorings.
-In this revision, specific limit values are introduced for hybrid and laminate flooring.
+The requirement states the limits for emissions of TVOC (Total Volatile Organic Compounds), SVOC (Semi Volatile Organic Compounds), formaldehyde and

 The requirement for formaldehyde emissions from wood-based products are harmonised with the EU Taxonomy requirement.
 The specified test conditions refer to in Annex XVII to Regulation (EC) No 1907/2006.
-However, the use of different test standards in relation to the stated emission value of 0,06 mg of formaldehyde per m3 (correlation between standards) is still being debated.
+However, the use of different test standards in relation to the stated emission value of 0.06 mg of formaldehyde per m3 (correlation between standards) is still being debated.
 According to consultation comments and dialog with Eurofins58, EN 717-1 is the method that follow the parameters.
 EN 16516 can also be used to show fulfilment of the limit values since but since this method gives a higher test result this can be considered worst case.
-According to report on comparison of formaldehyde emissions using EN 717-1 and EN 16516 (footnote 62) the conversion factor for using EN 16516 is 1,6.
+According to report on comparison of formaldehyde emissions using EN 717-1 and EN 16516 (footnote 62) the conversion factor for using EN 16516 is 1.6.
 The German legislation regarding emission of formaldehyde from wood-based panels uses a conversion factor when using EN 16516 on 2.0.
 The difference in conversion factors off cause have a huge effect when setting a specific limit using EN 16516.
 Nordic Ecolabelling is closely following the ongoing interpretation debate regarding use of test methods and scientifically proven correlation between the 0,06 mg/m3 limit and test methods.
 The EU regulation on formaldehyde (EU 2023/1464)59 new limit values for furniture and wood-based products are 0.062 mg/m3.
 The test parameters refer to Annex XVII to Regulation (EC) No 1907/2006 as well.